-Elective courses are chosen by the student with the help of their advisor.
-These courses are usually department courses but may include (or transferred from other universities) up to 6 credit hours from other departments that are consistent with students' professional objectives.
+Elective courses are chosen by the student with the guidance of their advisor.
+These courses are usually department courses but may include up to 6 credit hours from other departments (or may be transferred from other universities) that are consistent with students' professional objectives.